opf/openproject/docs/user-guide/calendar/README.md

 ![Calendar time controls](Calendar-timeControls.png)

-1. You can use the previews/next arrow controls (←, →) in the top left corner to move forwards or backwards in time
+1. You can use the previews/next arrow controls (←, →) in the top left corner to move forwards or backwards in time.
 2. The **today** button brings you back to the current date.
-3. You can the month/week toggle on the top right corner to switch between either a month view or a week view,
+3. You can use the month/week toggle on the top right corner to switch between either a month view or a week view.

-When multiple work package are scheduled or span a single day, they are displayed in a vertical stack.
+When multiple work packages are scheduled or span a single day, they are displayed in a vertical stack.

 Click on a work package strip to view the work package in split screen mode.